 Most people in New York City experience indigestion now and then.
-Having an upset stomach or being a little gassy doesn’t mean you should rush to your Manhattan gastroenterologist.
-Unless the condition recurs frequently or is accompanied by more severe symptoms, your indigestion is likely the result of poor food or lifestyle choices.
+If an upset stomach and a little gassy bother you, you should consider seeing your Manhattan gastroenterologist.
+If the condition recurs frequently or leads to more severe symptoms, your indigestion may result from poor food or lifestyle choices.

 Improve Your Heartburn, Gas & Indigestion

-1. Increase fiber.
 The best way to keep your stomach and intestines in good working order is to include more fiber in your diet.
-Your body needs fiber — as much as 25 grams a day for women and 38 grams a day for men, according to the Mayo Clinic.
+According to the Mayo Clinic, your body needs fiber — 25 grams a day for women and 38 grams a day for men.
 Fiber is easily digestible, so it helps to clean your system by pushing everything along.
-Whole grain breads, raspberries, split peas, lentils, and beans are all high in fiber.
+Whole-grain bread, raspberries, split peas, lentils, and beans are all high in fiber.
 Drink plenty of water during and after your high-fiber meal to aid digestion.

-Remember: if your heartburn symptoms persist despite having taken these steps, see your doctor.
-If you also have more serious symptoms — such as a change in your bowel patterns, a dry cough, or acid regurgitation — book an appointment with a gastroenterologist in New York City.
-It could be the sign of a more serious illness.
+Remember: If your heartburn symptoms persist despite having taken these steps, see your doctor.
+If you also have more severe symptoms — such as a change in your bowel patterns or acid regurgitation — book an appointment with a gastroenterologist in New York City.
+It could be a sign of a more severe illness.

-Contact us for more information on how NYC Gastroenterologist Dr. Shawn Khodadadian can help to treat heartburn, gas & indigestion.
+Contact us for more information on how our NYC Gastroenterologists can help treat heartburn, gas & indigestion.